What are advanced dementia (EMI) care homes?

 As care needs increase, how does the care home adapt to meet these needs?
 E.g. nursing care or collaboration with external health services.

 Yes.
-Care homes offering EMI care must be registered with the relevant care regulator in England, Wales, Scotland or Northern Ireland.
+Care homes offering this type of care must be registered with the relevant care regulator in England, Wales, Scotland or Northern Ireland.

 For example, the Care Quality Commission (CQC) in England.
 These care homes are subject to inspections and must meet standards.